QUUS-TheSmallCodeTeam/yosoonshidae_ranking_server/README.md

 1. Receive plan data via API request
 2. Preprocess the data to prepare features for analysis
-3. Apply the Spearman correlation ranking algorithm
+3. Apply the Cost-Spec ratio method
 4. Calculate value metrics and rankings
 5. Generate reports and return results